pirateksh/Add-User-Notifier/README.md

 # Add-User-Notifier

-This is a mini-project to learn implementation and usage of Web Sockets in Django using Django-Channels.
+This is a mini-project to learn implementation and usage of Web Sockets in the Django using Django-Channels.

 ## Features -